Karen Greenlee: Interview

-A few years later in 1987, Greenlee gave a detailed interview entitled The Unrepentant Necrophile about her necrophiliac interests to Jim Morton for his book Apocalypse Culture, published by Feral House.
+A few years later in 1987, Greenlee gave a detailed interview entitled The Unrepentant Necrophile about her necrophiliac interests to Jim Morton for Adam Parfrey's book Apocalypse Culture, published by Feral House.
 In it, she stated that "[o]ne of my brothers ... still isn't comfortable around me.
 My other brother was more supportive, but even he had to ask How'd you do it?."
 She described her appreciation of "the cold, the aura of death, the smell of death, the funereal surroundings" associated with her activity.
 She further discussed topics such as suicide and psychotherapy.
 Greenlee later reportedly regretted the interview, changed her identity, and moved to another city.

 Cultural impact

 Greenlee's story inspired Barbara Gowdy's 1992 short story "We So Seldom Look On Love", which in turn inspired the 1996 Canadian independent film Kissed, directed by Lynne Stopkewich.
 Like Greenlee, the movie's main character was a young woman working as an embalmer fascinated with dead bodies and who engages in necrophilia.
 Molly Parker's portrayal of the controversial role earned her an award for "Performance by an Actress in a Leading Role" at the 18th Genie Awards.
 As of 1996, Greenlee was reported to be touring North America with her poetry, conferencing about necrophilia and sexual liberation.

 According to Esoterra, a leading extreme culture and horror magazine of the 90s, Sally Jessy Raphael taped an interview with Greenlee but refused to air it because Greenlee refused to show repentance for her actions.
 Greenlee described herself as a "morgue rat" and considered necrophilia an addiction.

 Greenlee contributed a chapter to The Gospel of Filth, a book detailing the history and occult influences of extreme metal band Cradle of Filth.
 Greenlee's story was also the inspiration for a "raucous rock musical", entitled The Unrepentant Necrophile and created by The Coldharts, presented at festivals like the fourth edition of the Twin Cities Horror Festival, as well as the 2017 Orlando Fringe Festival.